 The majority of our people in the province did not have tickets to the games.
 Consequently, to enable as many people as possible to have access to the tournament, in a safe and secure environment, local municipalities were assisted at district level with one Public Viewing Area - known as "FanJols" - per district.
 These Fanjols had large screens and a range of other facilities and attractions.

 We were also working with tourism bodies, crafters and performance artists to leverage tourism off the 2010 event for as many areas as possible in the Western Cape.

-The Unit is also driving a number of legacy projects that harness those opportunities to develop youth, football clubs and disadvantaged communities.
+The Unit was also driving a number of legacy projects that harnessed those opportunities to develop youth, football clubs and disadvantaged communities.